 Early reading in taught through daily, systematic, synthetic phonics using Letters and Sounds.
 The children are taught each day in phonics groups which reflect the phase of the phonics programme that they are currently working within.

-Throughout the school, each child has a regular guided reading session where a group reads a shared text, developing their skills of comprehension, prediction, summarising and evaluation.
+Throughout the school, each child has a regular guided reading session where a group shares a text, developing their skills of comprehension, prediction, summarising and evaluation.

 The teaching of reading is supported by a wide range of high quality school and home reading books from reading schemes such as Oxford Reading Tree and Collins Big Cat, produced by publishers such as 'Oxford University Press', 'Pearson' and 'Collins'

 Need ideas on the next book to inspire your child to read?
-Click on the link below to create a shortlist for you:
+Click on the links below:

 Grammar and Punctuation